Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Method: Physics-Informed Distillation of Diffusion Models

 \textbf{Forward/Inverse Problem and Reconstruction.} PIDDM handles all downstream problems as conditional generation over the joint field \(\vx=(\vu,\va)\).
 Forward inference draws \(\vu\) from known \(\va\); inverse inference recovers \(\va\) from observed \(\vu\); reconstruction fills in missing entries of \((\vu,\va)\) given a partial observation \(\vx'\).
-We solve this via optimization-based inference on the latent variable \(\boldsymbol{\varepsilon}\), using the same student model \(d_{\boldsymbol{\theta}'}\) as in generation, as described in Algorithm.~\ref{alg:piddm_downstream}..
+We solve this via optimization-based inference on the latent variable \(\boldsymbol{\varepsilon}\), using the same student model \(d_{\boldsymbol{\theta}'}\) as in generation, as described in Algorithm~\ref{alg:piddm_downstream}.
 Let \(\vx = d_{\boldsymbol{\theta}'}(\boldsymbol{\varepsilon})\) denote the generated sample, and let \(M\) be a binary observation mask indicating the known entries in \(\vx'\) with respect to $\vx$.
-To ensure hard consistency with observed values (e.g., boundary conditions \(\mathcal{B}\)), we define a mixed sample by injecting observed entries into the generated output, following ECI-sampling~\cite{cheng2025eci} and then update $\varepsilon$ by descending the gradient of a combined objective: Interestingly, we also find that applying this masking not only enhances hard constraints on $\mathcal{B}$, but also improves satisfaction of $\mathcal{F}$, as demonstrated in our ablation study in Table~\ref{tab:ablation_more_distillation}.
+To ensure hard consistency with observed values (e.g., boundary conditions \(\mathcal{B}\)), we define a mixed sample by injecting observed entries into the generated output, following ECI-sampling~\cite{cheng2025eci}, and then update $\varepsilon$ using a combined objective:

+Interestingly, we also find that applying this masking not only enhances hard constraints on $\mathcal{B}$, but also improves satisfaction of $\mathcal{F}$, as demonstrated in our ablation study in Table~\ref{tab:ablation_more_distillation}.
 Classical inverse solvers~\cite{li2020fno,li2024pino,lu2019deeponet,raissi2019pinn} learn a deterministic map \(\vu\!\mapsto\!\va\) and therefore require full observations of \(\va\) to evaluate \(\mathcal{F}[\vu,\va]=0\), a condition rarely met in practice.
-DiffusionPDE~\cite{huang2024diffusionpde} relaxes this by sampling missing variables, but enforces physics on the posterior mean, i.e.\ \(\mathcal{F}\!\bigl[\mathbb{E}[\vx_0\!\mid\!\vx_t]\bigr]\), and thus suffers from the Jensen’s Gap.
+DiffusionPDE~\cite{huang2024diffusionpde} relaxes this by sampling missing variables, but enforces physics on the posterior mean, i.e.\ \(\mathcal{F}\bigl[\mathbb{E}[\vx_0|\vx_t]\bigr]\), and thus suffers from the Jensen’s Gap.
 Our method avoids this inconsistency by imposing constraints directly on the final sample \(\mathcal{F}[\vx_0]\), yielding more reliable and physically consistent inverse solutions.